 The primary purpose of IP tracking is to identify an IP address when a device connects to a network or another device.
 Without this information, a network or a remote device that receives a connection request would not be able to communicate with the connecting device.

-TraceMyIP on the other hand, is used to detect and track the IP addresses of devices that connect to a web server that hosts a website content.
-This type of IP address tracking allows for gathering of website statistics that allows the web publishers to gain more insight on how their websites are used and measure popularity of their content, while monitoring individual machines activity.
+TraceMyIP on the other hand is used to detect and track the IP addresses of devices that connect to a web server that hosts website content.
+This type of IP address tracking allows for the gathering of website statistics that allow the web publishers to gain more insight into how their websites are used and measure the popularity of their content while monitoring individual machines’ activity.

 Website visitor trackers are very useful tools that allow web publishers to save time and optimize their website development efforts.
-The trackers do not facilitate an illegal activity.
-Furthermore, these trackers allow to prevent illegal activity by notifying people who publish website content of a suspicious activity and even stalking.
+The trackers do not facilitate illegal activity.
+Furthermore, these trackers allow preventing illegal activity by notifying people who publish website content of the suspicious activity and even stalking.
 Many TraceMyIP users enjoy the ability to monitor individual visitor activity and reinforce the security of their web content.